Provider

 We may need to be able to register multiple implementations for a single token.
 For example, several actions for one step.
 To implement this, you need to pass the multi

-parameter to the provider.
+parameter to the token options.
 In this case, an array of providers is stored in the di container:

 const providers = [